jfbus/httprs/README.md

 rs := httprs.NewHttpReadSeeker(resp)
 defer rs.Close()
-io.ReadFull(rs, buf) // reads the first bytes from the response rs.Seek(1024, 0) // does an additional range request io.ReadFull(rs, buf) // reads the first bytes from the second response
+io.ReadFull(rs, buf) // reads the first bytes from the response rs.Seek(1024, 0) // moves the position
+io.ReadFull(rs, buf) // does an additional range request and reads the first bytes from the second response
 ```
-if you use a specific http.Client
+if you use a specific http.Client :
 ```
 rs := httprs.NewHttpReadSeeker(resp, client)
 ```